Great Britain at the 2012 Summer Olympics: Track

 Qualification for the ten events to be held in the Olympic velodrome was entirely dependent on UCI rankings.
-Entry was limited to one rider, or as the case may be one team, per nation.
+Entry was limited to one rider, or as the case may be one team, per nation, a rule widely viewed as an attempt to reduce the dominance of the Great Britain team from the 2008 Games where they had taken gold and silver in three events (men's sprint, men's keirin and women's pursuit), and gold and bronze in a further one (men's pursuit).
 Nations are also limited to 14 riders in total, although 2 riders from other cycling disciplines may also be called upon.

 Great Britain qualified in all track events.
 On 18 June 2012, British Cycling confirmed two accredited 'P' places – sprinters Ross Edgar and Becky James – essentially, substitute riders officially selected for the Olympic squad in the event of injury or illness.
 Competitors in the individual sprint and keirin events to be chosen from respective team sprint squads.